Orlando Jones: Film projects

-After leaving MADtv, Jones expanded his cinema résumé.
-He appeared in a bit part in his first big screen film, In Harm's Way (1991), then joined Larry David in the feature Sour Grapes (1998), playing the character of an itinerant man.
+After leaving MADtv, Jones expanded his cinema resume.
+He appeared in a bit part in his first big screen film, In Harm's Way (1997), then joined Larry David in the feature Sour Grapes (1998), playing the character of an itinerant man.
 Subsequently, he appeared in Woo (1998), Mike Judge's Office Space (1999), alongside fellow MADtv alumnus David Herman, and in Barry Levinson's praised drama, Liberty Heights (1999).
 Since then, Jones has appeared in Magnolia (1999), New Jersey Turnpikes (1999) and in Harold Ramis' Bedazzled (2000).

 During the 2000s, Jones' career began to branch out.
-In addition to his witty appearances in the 7-Up campaigns, Jones played the role of Clifford Franklin in The Replacements (2000) and the horror film From Dusk till Dawn 3: The Hangman's Daughter (2003).
+In addition to his appearances in the 7 Up campaigns, Jones played the role of Clifford Franklin in The Replacements (2000) and the horror film From Dusk till Dawn 3: The Hangman's Daughter (2003).
 In 2002, Jones landed the lead role of Daryl Chase in the action-dramedy Double Take (2001), alongside Eddie Griffin, and worked with David Duchovny, Seann William Scott and Julianne Moore in Ivan Reitman's sci-fi comedy, Evolution (2001).
 Jones was also in the 2009 film Cirque du Freak: The Vampire's Assistant and he appeared as the computer Vox 114 in The Time Machine (2002).
-His other more recent films includes Drumline (2002), Biker Boyz (2003), Godzilla (2005), Runaway Jury (2003) and Primeval (2004).
-Jones appeared in an uncredited cameo and played in Grindhouse Planet Terror (2007 film).
+His other more recent films includes Drumline (2002), Biker Boyz (2003), Runaway Jury (2003) and Primeval (2007).
+Jones appeared in an uncredited cameo and played in Grindhouse Planet Terror (2007).

-In 2011 Jones appeared in the documentary film Looking for Lenny, in which he talks about Lenny Bruce and freedom of speech.
+In 2011, Jones appeared in the documentary film Looking for Lenny, in which he talks about Lenny Bruce and freedom of speech.
 In 2012, Jones starred in Joe Penna's original interactive thriller series Meridian created in conjunction with Fourth Wall Studios.

+In April 2013, Jones reported that he would be taking Tyler Perry's place as Madea, and posted a photograph of himself impersonating the character, causing some outcry among Madea fans.
+However, this was later revealed to be a prank played by Jones; Perry stated "That was an April Fools' joke that HE did.
+Not true.
+And not funny.
+When I'm done with Madea, she is done."

 Voice acting

 Jones has been featured in many voice acting projects over the years.
-In 1993, he appeared in Yuletide in the 'hood and in 1998, he made a guest appearance in the animated comedy TV Series, King of the Hill.
-He then lent his voice to another TV series, Father of the Pride, as well as the video games Halo 2 (where he voiced Marine Sergeant Banks and other black marines) and L.A.
+In 1993, he appeared in Yuletide in the 'hood and in 1998, he made a guest appearance in the animated comedy TV series, King of the Hill.
+He then lent his voice to two more animated TV series, Father of the Pride and Yin Yang Yo!, as well as the video games Halo 2 (where he voiced Marine Sergeant Banks and other black marines) and L.A.
 Rush.
 In 2006, he co-created, produced and voice acted for the MTV2 animated series The Adventures of Chico and Guapo.

-In early April 2013, it was largely thought that Jones would be taking Tyler Perry's place as Madea.
-This stemmed from Jones's own report that he would be taking over the role, and a photography of himself impersonating Madea.
-This led to public outcry from fans.
-Perry later revealed, however, that this was an elaborate prank played by Jones, stating, "That was an April Fools' joke that HE did.
-Not true.
-And not funny.
-When I’m done with Madea, she is done."